 We believe in encouraging the cessation of smoking.
 However, we do support recovery while using tobacco.
 If smoking is something the client wishes to do, they must either bring their products unopened upon admission or send them ahead.
 For people who vape, we only allow juices we can review before entering.
 Once a guest has entered treatment, our staff makes weekly trips for smoke/vape supplies for guests.

 Generally speaking, we’ve found distractions impact the effectiveness of treatment.
-However we understand each client has unique needs.
-That is why our treatment team will work with you on a case-by-case basis to see if phone or computer access is appropriate as needed.
-Guests are always encouraged to maintain contact with their sponsors and loved ones and are allowed access to weekly phone time for these purposes.
+However, we understand each client has unique needs.
+That is why our treatment team will work with you on a case-by-case basis to see if phone or computer access is appropriate.